Magdk01/SDAV_exam_project/stories/gdp-development.md

 Each country also has a dashed line: a simple log-linear fit of its past growth, hidden by default.
 <br>Toggle it on to see how a straight-line extrapolation would look—but remember that such projections ignore policy shocks like new tariffs or recessions.

+## Data source
+GDP data orginates from the Maddison Project Database[1], and is interacted with through the World Bank API for Python

+# References
+[1] Maddison Project Database, version 2020.
+Bolt, Jutta and Jan Luiten van Zanden (2020), "Maddison style estimates of the evolution of the world economy.
+A new 2020 update".
+Maddison Project Database, version 2020.
+Available at: https://www.rug.nl/ggdc/historicaldevelopment/maddison/releases/maddison-project-database-2020

+[2] WBdata Python Package Documentation: https://wbdata.readthedocs.io/en/stable/